Bill Vukovich: Death

 Vukovich was killed in a chain-reaction crash while holding a 17-second lead on the 57th lap of the 1955 Indianapolis 500.
 He was exiting the second turn, trailing three slower cars – driven by Rodger Ward, Al Keller, and Johnny Boyd – when Ward's car hit the backstretch outer wall and flipped, resting in the middle of the track as a result of a broken axle.
 Keller, swerving into the infield to avoid Ward, lost control and slid back onto the track, striking Boyd's car and pushing it into Vukovich's path.
 After Vukovich's car went over the outside wall and become airborne, it cartwheeled through the air multiple times landing on top of a group of parked cars before coming to rest upside down and bursting into flames.
 Boyd's car also flipped over and landed upside down as well.
 As Vukovich's car burned, Ed Elisian stopped his undamaged car and raced towards the stricken machine in an attempt to save the other driver.
 It did not matter; Vukovich had perished instantly.
 Two spectators were also injured when Vukovich's car landed on their Jeep.

 Vukovich was the second defending Indianapolis 500 winner to die during the race, following Floyd Roberts in 1939, and the only former winner to have been killed while leading.
-Roberts' car was also thrown over the backstretch fence after exiting the second turn in his fatal accident.
-Since the 1955 race was counted as part of the Formula One World Championship, Vukovich is also the first driver to be killed during a World Championship race.
+Roberts's car was also thrown over the backstretch fence after exiting the second turn in his fatal accident.

-Bill Vukovich is buried at Belmont Memorial Park, Fresno, California.
+Vukovich is buried at Belmont Memorial Park, Fresno, California.
 The Fresno Junior Chamber of Commerce established the "Billy Vukovich Memorial Scholarship Fund" to honor the two-time winner of the Indy 500 with a living memorial.
 The fund was directed to the Fresno State College and was open to young men interested in preparing themselves to teach automotive mechanics in high schools.